Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Introduction

 At present there is no consensus on the shape of the MW's dark matter halo.
-Despite two decades of effort to model the spatial and velocity distributions of stars in the Sgr stream to determine the shape of the halo \citep{johnston_etal_99, helmi_04, johnston_etal_05,law_majewski_10, deg_widrow_12, carlin_etal_12,dierickx_loeb_17a,dierickx_loeb_17b,fardal_etal_19}, current results range from oblate to prolate to spherical and triaxial.
-No model satisfactorily reproduces all the observed features of the Sgr stream such as the large ratio of the trailing apocenter radius ($\sim 100$~kpc) to the leading apocenter distance ($\sim 50$~kpc), the relatively small angle of $95^{\circ}$ between the leading and trailing apocenters \citep{belokurov_etal_14}, and the ``bifurcations'' in the Sgr stream \citep{fellhauer_etal_06, penarrubia_etal_10, koposov_etal_12, slater_etal_13}.
+Despite two decades of efforts to use the spatial and velocity distributions of stars in the Sgr stream to determine the shape of the halo \citep{johnston_etal_99, helmi_04, johnston_etal_05,law_majewski_10, deg_widrow_12, carlin_etal_12,dierickx_loeb_17a,dierickx_loeb_17b,fardal_etal_19}, current measurements include spherical, oblate, prolate and triaxial shapes.
+Until recently, no model satisfactorily reproduced all the observed features of the Sgr stream such as the large ratio of the trailing apocenter radius ($\sim 100$~kpc) to the leading apocenter distance ($\sim 50$~kpc), the relatively small angle of $95^{\circ}$ between the leading and trailing apocenters \citep{belokurov_etal_14}, and the ``bifurcations'' in the Sgr stream \citep{fellhauer_etal_06, penarrubia_etal_10, koposov_etal_12, slater_etal_13}.
 Although the model of \citet{law_majewski_10} does very well to describe pre-2014 data \citep[also see][]{deg_widrow_12}, it requires an oblate-triaxial halo with the disk perpendicular to the intermediate axis of the halo, an orientation that is violently unstable \citep{debattista_etal_13}.
 To match the angle between the leading and trailing apocenters a halo with a shallow central radial density profile with an extended flat core, not predicted by cosmological simulations, is needed \citep{belokurov_etal_14,fardal_etal_19}.
-In addition it has been shown that the LMC may significantly perturb the stream \citep{vera-ciro_helmi_13, gomez_besla_15} and alter the DM distribution of the halo by producing a wake \citep{garavito-camargo_etal_19}.
+In addition it has been shown that the LMC may significantly perturb the stream \citep{vera-ciro_helmi_13, gomez_besla_15} and alter the DM distribution of the halo by producing a wake \citep{garavito-camargo_etal_19}. {After the submission of this paper \citet{Vasiliev_tango} presented the most comprehensive model to date for the Sgr stream.
+Unlike most previous models, the Sgr dwarf galaxy in this model is tidally disrupted in the time dependent dark matter halo of the MW as it is being dynamically altered by the gravitational interaction with the LMC.
+In this model the shape of the dark matter halo not only varies with radius, it is also time dependent.
+They argue that the time dependence is necessary to explain the observed morphology and 3D kinematics of the Sgr stream.
+We will return to a discussion of this Sgr-MW-LMC model in Section~\ref{sec:conclusions}.}

-The effects of figure rotation on the orbit of a progenitor depend strongly on the shape of the DM halo.
-Since this is uncertain we simply adopt four plausible models with disk, bulge, and halo mass distributions motivated by previous work.